Jonathan and Martha Kent

 Jonathan Kent and Martha Kent (often referred to as "Pa" and "Ma" Kent, respectively) are fictional characters in American comic books published by DC Comics.
-They are the adoptive parents of Superman.
-They live in the rural town of Smallville, Kansas.
+They are the adoptive parents of Superman, and live in the rural town of Smallville, Kansas.
 In most versions of Superman's origin story, Jonathan and Martha find Kal-El as an infant after he crash-lands on Earth following the destruction of his home planet, Krypton.
 They adopt him shortly thereafter, renaming him Clark Kent, "Clark" being Martha's maiden name.

 The Kents are usually portrayed as loving parents who instill within Clark a strong moral compass, and they encourage Clark to use his powers for the betterment of humanity.
-In a few continuities, Martha is also the one who creates Clark's superhero costume.
-Oftentimes Martha's weaving of the outfit comes from the baby blankets Clark's biological parents had swaddled him in before enclosing him in the capsule, which are found to withstand virtually all hazards.
+In some continuities, Martha is also the one who creates Clark's superhero costume, often from the baby blankets Clark's biological parents had swaddled him in before enclosing him in the capsule, which are found to withstand virtually all hazards.

-In Pre-Crisis continuity, the Kents die shortly after Clark's high school graduation.
-In post-Crisis continuity, they both remain alive even after Clark becomes an adult, with the Kents as supporting characters until Jonathan's death during an attack by the supervillain Brainiac.
-Martha remains a supporting character in Superman comics until 2011's "The New 52" continuity reboot, in which both she and her husband are deceased, having been killed by a drunk driver.
+In pre-Crisis continuity, the Kents die shortly after Clark's high school graduation.
+In post-Crisis continuity, they both remain alive even after Clark becomes an adult, being supporting characters until Jonathan's death during an attack by the supervillain Brainiac.
+Martha remains a supporting character in Superman comics until 2011's "The New 52" continuity reboot, in which both she and her husband are deceased, having been killed by a drunk driver, although this accident was later revealed to be the work of Doctor Manhattan of the Watchmen universe, specifically to see how Clark would fare in becoming Superman without their guidance.
 They are brought back to life in 2019, in the aftermath of the "DC Rebirth" relaunch.

 Glenn Ford and Phyllis Thaxter portrayed Jonathan and Martha in the 1978 film Superman: The Movie.
 Annette O'Toole and John Schneider portrayed the couple in the 2001 series Smallville.
 Eva Marie Saint portrayed Martha in the 2006 film Superman Returns.
 Kevin Costner and Diane Lane portray Jonathan and Martha Kent in the DC Extended Universe.
 Michele Scarabelli and Fred Henderson portray the couple in the 2021 series Superman & Lois.
+Pruitt Taylor Vince and Neva Howell portrayed Jonathan and Martha in the DC Universe film Superman (2025).